 The Great Defrost – Arctic questions from a contemporary Far-North artistic position

-With keynotes and inputs by: Elisabeth Brun, Katla Kjartansdóttir, Anamaría Garzón Mantilla, Marina Fokidis, Delhia Hannah, Camilla Skovbjerg Paldam, Inuuteq Storch
+With contributions by Elisabeth Brun, Katla Kjartansdóttir, Anamaría Garzón Mantilla, Marina Fokidis, Dehlia Hannah, Camilla Skovbjerg Paldam and Inuuteq Storch.

 Curatorial statement / Hulda Rós Guðnadóttir